-H&W advised mutual funds and SIMG advised/sub-advised mutual funds are offered through Stephens' broker dealer services and/or investment advisory division, as part of an investment program.

-Clients that invest in H&W advised mutual funds or in SIMG advised/sub-advised mutual funds would bear a proportionate share of the fees and expenses of those funds including the management fees or other fees paid to H&W or SIMG.
-These fees and expenses include commissions or fees, if any, paid to Stephens and other brokerage firms in connection with portfolio transactions.
+H&W advised mutual funds and SIMG advised mutual funds are offered through Stephens' broker dealer services and/or investment advisory services as part of an investment program.
+Clients that invest in H&W advised mutual funds or in SIMG advised mutual funds would bear a proportionate share of the fees and expenses of those funds including the management fees or other fees paid to H&W or SIMG.
+These fees and expenses include commissions or fees, if any, paid to Stephens in connection with portfolio transactions.
 Please refer to each mutual fund's prospectus for a full discussion of the fees and expenses of each mutual fund.